The new business (for P6 (UK))

 This is the Finance Act 2015 version of this article.
 It is relevant for candidates sitting the P6 (UK) exam in the period 1 September 2016 to 31 March 2017.

-Candidates sitting P6 (UK) after 31 March 2017 should refer to the Finance Act 2016 version of this article (to be published in 2017).
+Candidates sitting P6 (UK) after March 2017 should refer to the Finance Act 2016 version of this article (to be published on the ACCA website in 2017).

 Note: The unincorporated trader is considered further in: